kayesokua/flask-webshop/application/security/readme.md

 - [ ] Implement HTTPS to prevent eavesdropping and ensure data integrity through digital signatures
 - [x] Use secure cookies and implement the HttpOnly and Secure attributes

+Repudiation
+- [x] Preserving the data to protect against fraudulent activities or misunderstandings by establishing a reliable historical record.

 Information Disclosure

 - [x]  Mask sensitive information on the front-end using asterisks